reduxjs/redux/docs/api/applyMiddleware.md

   };
 }

+// Even without a middleware, you can dispatch an action: store.dispatch(withdrawMoney(100));

+// But what do you do when you need to start an asynchronous action,
+// such as an API call, or a router transition?

+// Meet thunks.
-// A “thunk” is just a function that returns a function.
+// A thunk is a function that returns a function.

-// Thunk middleware lets us dispatch functions in addition to plain objects.
-// It inverts the control by giving `dispatch` as an argument to our actions.
-// This gives action creators full control over when and what to dispatch.

-// In the end, plain object actions will be dispatched anyway,
-// but thunk middleware helps us express the control flow before this happens.
+// This is a thunk.

 function makeASandwichWithSecretSauce(forPerson) {

+  // Invert control!
+  // Return a function that accepts `dispatch` so we can dispatch later.
+  // Thunk middleware knows how to turn thunk intents into actions.

   return function (dispatch) {
     return fetchSecretSauce().then(
-      secretSauce => dispatch(makeASandwich(forPerson, secretSauce)),
+      sauce => dispatch(makeASandwich(forPerson, sauce)),
       error => dispatch(apologize('The Sandwhich Shop', forPerson, error)) );
   };
 }

-// Note that makeASandwichWithSecretSauce returns a Promise.
-// Thunk middleware doesn’t have any special Promise support.
+// Thunk middleware let me dispatch thunk intents

-// However `dispatch` inside it returns the value from the thunk,
+// as if they were actions!

+store.dispatch(
+  makeASandwichWithSecretSauce('Me')
+);

+// It even takes care to return the thunk’s return value
+// from the dispatch, so I can chain Promises as long as I return them.

+store.dispatch(
+  makeASandwichWithSecretSauce('My wife')
+).then(() => {
+  console.log('Done!');
+});

+// In fact I can write action creators that dispatch
+// actions and intents from other action creators,
-// and we can use this fact to compose our asynchronous actions with Promises.
+// and I can build my control flow with Promises.

 function makeSandwhichesForEverybody() {
   return function (dispatch, getState) {
-    if (!getState().sandwichShop.isOpen) {
+    if (!getState().sandwhiches.isShopOpen) {

       // You don’t have to return Promises, but it’s a handy convention
-      // so the caller can always call .then() on async dispatch result. return Promise.resolve();
+      // so the caller can always call .then() on async dispatch result.

+      return Promise.resolve();
     }

     // We can dispatch both plain object actions and other thunks,
     // which lets us compose the asynchronous actions in a single flow.

+    return dispatch(
+      makeASandwichWithSecretSauce('My Grandma')
-    return dispatch(makeASandwichWithSecretSauce('My Grandma')).then(() =>
+    ).then(() =>
       Promise.all([
         dispatch(makeASandwichWithSecretSauce('Me')),
         dispatch(makeASandwichWithSecretSauce('My wife'))